ubc-library-rc/gis-reference-mapping/content/hands-on.md

 <br>

-Here is an example of the map we will make, styled in different ways.
+Here is an example of the map we will make, styled in different ways:

 ![canada map](./images/canada-map-example_20251113.jpeg)